Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1. (Optional) `#!cpp bool append`: Default: `#!cpp true`.
 If set to `#!cpp false`, this will overwrite any existing file with the same name.

 Creates a new (or appends to an existing) `.xsdat` file with the same name as the RMS/scenario being played.
 After invoking this function, the writing functions can be used to write data to the file.
-Returns `#!cpp true` if the file was successfully created
+Returns `#!cpp true` if the file was successfully created.
+In a multiplayer game file is created for each player, and subsequent writes will be duplicated to each player.

 ### 6.3. xsGetDataTypeSize